JesseDarr/dARM/README.md

 ### Mechanical

 #### Primary Actuators
+These are the modular building block of joints 0-3.
 Each actuator use an `Eagle Power 8308 BLDC` motor mated to a 9:1 planetary gearbox.
 These come in 2 flavors: `single bearing` and `double bearing`.

 Double bearing actuators handle load perpindicular to the rotation axis better.
 They are used in joints that rotates on the Z axis.